 Jason has an understanding of the principles of anti-discrimination, staff and student equity, and occupational health and safety principles, with a commitment to their application in a university context.
 He is fully aware of the ethical complexities of arts-humanities and digital-based projects.
 Humanities research, web software development, and the publishing of research can present its own complex ethical challenges.

 Outside university life Jason has conducted himself ethically and has supported the rights of people with disabilities.
 During 2000-2006, he was one of the few consultant developers who worked according to a published ‘Code of Ethics and Code of Conduct’ specifically designed for the arts and humanities sector (his partner has a postgraduate degree in organisation ethics from Griffith University).
 From 2007, with the birth of his first son who was diagnosed with a major hearing loss (unilateral aural atresia), Jason and his partner were active members of Telethon Speech & Hearing for four years.
-In 2009 they published a not-for-profit book as part of the organization’s annual charity drive.
+In 2009 they published a not-for-profit book as part of the organisation’s annual charity drive.
 Sales donated over $1,000 to Telethon Speech & Hearing in Wembley, Western Australia, and the publication contributed to furthering awareness of hearing loss as a major issue in Australia.